Regression Discontinuity Designs Under Interference: Estimation

-Second, the variance estimator can be justified from a \qq fixed-bandwidth" perspective, which treats $\estimator$ as locally parametric, holding the bandwidth fixed.
-Under such a perspective, the asymptotic variance of $\estimator$ reflects the data dependence, as each observation $i$ within the bandwidth is approximately related to at most other $|\bm{N}_{i,n}|h_n$, where $h_n$ is now constant.
-Therefore, contrary to the setting where $h_n \to 0$, the term involving the observations' covariances is now of the same order as the term involving the variances.\footnote{Specifically, the average degree of the subgraph within the bandwidth is asymptotically bounded, but does not converge to zero.} The estimator in \eqref{eq:var} consistently estimates the fixed-bandwidth asymptotic variance of $\estimator$, and it is consistent for $\mathcal{V}_{d,g,d',g'}(h_n)$ when $h_n \to 0$ (see Theorem \ref{th:variance}).
-Moreover, by indirectly estimating the asymptotic variance, it avoids estimating the unknown quantities $\omegaplus$, $ \omegaminus$ and $\limdensity$ in $\mathcal{V}_{d,g,d',g'}(h_n)$.
-Similar arguments favoring Eicker-Huber-White type variance estimators can also be found in \citet{Chen14} in sieve inference for time series models and in \citet{kim14} in kernel-smoothing regression in time series.
-In RDDs with i.i.d. data, \citet{bartalotti19} demonstrates the robustness of the EHW variance estimator to local heteroskedasticity.
-We also note that this type of variance estimator should be used for estimating the variance of the bias-corrected estimators (see next section).
-Indeed, the typical asymptotic regime used for the bias-corrected estimators, due to \cite{cct14}, allows one of the two bandwidths used for the construction of the estimator to be fixed, implying that the data dependence can affect the asymptotic variance of the bias-corrected estimator.
+Second, the variance estimator in \eqref{eq:var} consistently estimates $(nh_n^{\bar{s}})^{-1}{V}_{d,g,d',g'}(h_n)$ in Theorem \ref{th:asynormal}, which can be seen as the variance arising from a \qq fixed-bandwidth" perspective, which treats $\estimator$ as locally parametric, holding the bandwidth fixed.
+Under such a perspective, each observation $i$ within the bandwidth is approximately related to at most other $|\bm{N}_{i,n}|h_n$, where $h_n$ is now constant.
+Therefore, contrary to the setting where $h_n \to 0$, the term involving the observations' covariances is now of the same order as the term involving the variances.\footnote{Specifically, the average degree of the subgraph within the bandwidth is asymptotically bounded, but does not converge to zero.} The estimator in \eqref{eq:var} is consistent for the asymptotic variance $(nh_n^{\bar{s}})^{-1}V$ when $h_n \to 0$ (see Theorem \ref{th:variance}).
+Moreover, by indirectly estimating the asymptotic variance, it avoids estimating the unknown quantities $\omegaplus$, $ \omegaminus$ and $\limdensity$.
+Similar arguments favoring Eicker-Huber-White type variance estimators can be found, for instance, in \citet{kim14} in kernel-smoothing regression in time series.
+This type of variance estimator should also be used for bias-corrected estimators (see Subsection \ref{sec:biascorrection}), as the typical asymptotic regime used for the bias-corrected estimators, due to \cite{cct14}, allows one of the two bandwidths used for the construction of the estimator to be fixed.